Michigan governor disturbed by Trump criticism and 'lock her up' chants

 “It’s got to end,” Whitmer said.
 “It is dangerous, not just for me and my family, but for public servants everywhere who are doing their jobs and trying to protect their fellow Americans.”

+Trump campaign senior adviser Jason Miller told “Fox News Sunday” Trump had no regrets about what he said during Saturday’s rally about Whitmer, or joining in the chants.

+“Not at all,” Miller said.
+“I think the fact of the matter is that many residents of Michigan are pretty frustrated with the governor.
+They want to see the state open back up.”

-Lara Trump, the president’s daughter-in-law and a Trump campaign senior adviser, defended Trump’s comments at the rally during an interview with CNN’s “State of the Union” on Sunday.
+Lara Trump, the president’s daughter-in-law and a Trump campaign senior adviser, said on CNN’s “State of the Union” that the president “was having fun” and that Americans faced more pressing issues.

-“He wasn’t doing anything, I don’t think, to provoke people to threaten this woman at all,” she said.
-“He was having fun at a Trump rally, and, quite frankly, there are bigger issues than this for everyday Americans.”

 Our Standards: The Thomson Reuters Trust Principles.